 And he said it’s important for attorneys to examine their own relationship with money in order to confidently request damages.
 “Before you can ask the jury for money, you, the attorney, have to do an assessment of what your relationship is with money, because people have different experiences,” Bell said.
 “It matters, from a lawyer’s perspective, what your relationship is with money, because if you’re too afraid to talk about money or embarrassed about it, then when it comes time to talk to the jury, that’s going to show through.
 But the jury won’t understand what’s behind your fear.”

 Bell detailed his thoughts on arguing damages as part of a wide-ranging interview with CVN that walks through his approach in the courtroom, with examples from his biggest trials.
-It’s all part of CVN Discovery, a free series that takes you beyond the courtroom, to discussions with the best attorneys across the country about the techniques that won their biggest trials.
+It’s all part of CVN Discovery, a new series that takes you beyond the courtroom, to discussions with the best attorneys across the country about the techniques that won their biggest trials.